1.0 Purpose and Scope

 3.4.1 Research or other workers in contact with untreated sewage or human faecal samples

-Those who conduct research in regular contact with untreated sewage, wastewater, recycled water or human faecal samples should be immunised against hepatis A. They are also strongly recommended to be up to date with COVID-19 vaccinations.
+Those who conduct research and in regular contact with untreated sewage, wastewater, recycled water or human faecal samples should be vaccinated against hepatitis A or provide evidence they are not susceptible to hepatitis A.

-Researchers collecting wastewater or raw sewage samples in the field should also have current tetanus vaccination.
+Researchers collecting these samples in the field should also have current tetanus vaccination.

 3.4.2 Plumbers, sewage treatment operators and workers interacting with recycled water

-Workers in regular contact with waste water, recycled water or sewage such as plumbers and sewage treatment operators should:
+Workers in regular contact with waste water, recycled water or sewage such as plumbers and sewage treatment operators are required to:

-be immunised against hepatits B and confirm immunity; or non-susceptibility if working in areas/tasks where high concetrations of human bi-products exist including human blood, body fluids or tissue or if the worker is expected to have regular contact with sewage debris such as used needs and syringes.
+• be immunised against hepatitis B and confirm immunity; or non-susceptibility if working in areas/ tasks where high concentrations of human by-products exist including human blood, body fluids or tissue or if the worker is expected to have regular contact with sewage debris such as used needles and syringes

-undertake Q fever screening and if indicated, Q fever vaccination if working in areas/tasks where high concentrations of animal waste/bi-products exist.
+• undertake Q fever screening and if indicated, Q fever vaccination if working in areas/tasks where high concentrations of animal waste/by-products exist.

-For those regularly involved in the testing, handling and storage of recycled water (e.g. farm workers using recycled water for irrigation), a risk assessment should be based on many factors including other on-site controls, the class of recycled water, as well as the likelihood of exposure.
+For those regularly involved in the testing, handling and storage of recycled water, (e.g,. farm workers using recycled water for irrigation), a risk assessment regarding the requirement for vaccination should be based on many factors including all on-site controls, the class of recycled water, as well as the likelihood of exposure.

 3.4.3 Grounds workers, gardeners and field workers interacting with soils

 In addition, immunity against Q fever is recommended for people who regularly mow and slash grass contaminated with animal excreta if the site has recently been used for livestock grazing or is densely populated with kangaroos or other wildlife.
 In addition, those exposed to animal manures in fertilisers and soil conditioners should also consider Q fever prevention.
-Refer to section 4.10 of this guideline.
+Refer to section 4.10.

 3.5 Interacting with animals including animal blood, tissues, products or animal waste

-UQ workers or students who work with some species of agricultural animals or wildlife as outlined in the UQ Q-fever Guideline must be screened and/or vaccinated against Q fever.
+UQ workers or students who work with some species of agricultural animals or wildlife, including their products or waste, as outlined in the UQ Q-fever Guideline, must be screened and/or vaccinated against Q fever.

 3.5.1 Bats or Australian Bat Lyssavirus (ABL virus)

 Australian bat lyssavirus (ABL) is a virus that can be transmitted from infected bats.
-Persons interacting with bats or ABL virus must be immunised against rabies and comply with recommended post vaccination and post exposure screening recommendations - Refer to section 4.11 of this document.
+Persons interacting with bats or ABL virus are required to be immunised against rabies and comply with recommended post vaccination and post exposure screening recommendations.
+Refer to section 4.11.

 3.5.2 Pigs or poultry

-Persons frequently in contact with pigs or poultry are strongly recommended to have annual influenza vaccination.
-Refer to section 4.4 of this guideline.
+Persons frequently in contact with pigs or poultry are recommended to have annual influenza vaccination.
+Refer to section 4.4.

 See information in section 4.5 for information about pigs and Japanese encephalitis virus (JEV).